The Ultimate French press Guide

 we’re gonna bloom first, I’m not gonna fill this up all the way. we’re just gonna let our grounds bloom.

-A little bit and of Coarse we’ve got the exclusive French press coffee calm stirring paddle.
 That you can make use of and this comes with every single order at French press coffee calm again we’re blooming our grounds.
-So I’m just going to give them a little bit of a stir and again that bloom just lets us.

 EverLo Coffee Drops